iusemeteor/Number-Guessing/README.md

 # Number Guessing Game

-This is a simple number guessing game written in Python.
+This is a simple number guessing game I made in Python.
 The program randomly selects a number within a specified range, and the player attempts to guess the number.
 The game provides feedback whether the guess should be higher or lower and tracks the number of attempts.

 ## Features